FreeFem/FreeFem-doc2/source/documentation/ffddm/documentation.rst

    In the sequential case, the global matrix ``pr#Aglobal`` is used instead.
 -  ``func prfe#K[int] pr#directsolve(prfe#K[int]& rhsi)`` The function ``pr#directsolve`` allows to solve the linear system :math:`A x = b` in parallel using the parallel direct solver *MUMPS*.
    The matrix is given to *MUMPS* in distributed form through the local matrices ``pr#aRd``.
-   The input *rhsi* is given as a distributed vector (*rhsi* is the restriction of the global right-hand side :math:`b` to the subdomain of this mpi rank, see :ref:`ffddmbuildrhs <ffddmDocumentationDefineProblemToSolve>`) and the returned vector is local as well.
+   The input *rhsi* is given as a distributed vector (*rhsi* is the restriction of the global right-hand side :math:`b` to the subdomain of this mpi rank, see :ref:`ffddmbuildrhs <ffddmDocumentationBuildRhs>`) and the returned vector is local as well.

 .. raw:: html